microsoft/MLOS/mlos_viz/README.md

 It's available for `pip install` via the pypi repository at [mlos-viz](https://pypi.org/project/mlos-viz/).

-See Also: <https://microsoft.github.io/MLOS> for full API details.
+## See Also

+- <https://microsoft.github.io/MLOS/autoapi/mlos_viz/> for more documentation details